Bank of Cyprus PPI Claim

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Cyprus, PPI may have been attached to a customer's policy by Bank of Cyprus, in some cases without their knowledge.
-Bank of Cyprus may have declined a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Cyprus, PPI may have been attached to a customer's policy by Bank of Cyprus, in some cases without their knowledge.
+Bank of Cyprus may have denied a credit application if PPI was refused by the customer.

 Bank of Cyprus PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Cyprus.

-There are many examples of Bank of Cyprus mis-selling PPI, some customers were not even made aware by Bank of Cyprus that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Bank of Cyprus that it was optional.
+There are many examples of Bank of Cyprus mis-selling PPI, some customers were not even made aware by Bank of Cyprus that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Bank of Cyprus that it was optional.